charmplusplus/charm4py/docs/setup.rst

     $ python setup.py CHARM_DIR

 where ``CHARM_DIR`` is the root folder of your Charm++ installation.
 A configuration file (``charmpy.cfg``) will be automatically created after setup.

-If a valid version of CFFI is installed, setup will compile a module to access the shared library and set CFFI as the default interface in ``charmpy.cfg``.
-Make sure that you use the same compiler to build both the Charm++ library and the CFFI module.
+Setup will look for ``cython`` or ``cffi`` and select the best mode.
+If one of those is found, it will compile a module to access the shared library and set it as the default interface in ``charmpy.cfg``.
+Make sure that you use the same compiler to build both the Charm++ library and the interface module.
-If there are issues compiling the library wrapper module, please refer to the "Troubleshooting" section below.
+If there are issues compiling the interface module, please refer to the "Troubleshooting" section below.

 Cleanup